Python BasicsEasy

 Finding number of integers which has exactly x divisors

-Learn how to solve the 'Finding number of integers which has exactly x divisors' problem.
-This detailed resource details brute force and optimized approaches.
+Detailed guide and Python implementation for the 'Finding number of integers which has exactly x divisors' problem.

 Problem Statement